3

 Why Live in Midtown Springfield

-Midtown Springfield is a historic neighborhood featuring century-old homes and two commercial areas, bridging the city's past and present.
-The south side is home to Drury University, providing a small college-town atmosphere, while the north side transitions into the Commercial Street Historic District, or C-Street, known for its locally owned shops and restaurants.
-Notable dining options include Van Gogh's Eeterie, Lindberg's Tavern, and Big Momma's Coffee & Espresso Bar.
-The neighborhood is also close to major employers like Cox North Hospital and the city government.
-Midtown Springfield boasts two of the city's oldest parks, Washington Park and Silver Springs Park, both offering unique historical and recreational amenities.
-Washington Park features a picturesque gazebo, basketball and tennis courts, and hosts the annual Old Fashioned 4th of July Parade and Celebration.
-Silver Springs Park, part of the African American Heritage Trail, includes a playground, swimming pool, and hosts the annual Park Day Reunion.
-The C-Street City Market operates every Saturday and Thursday from April to October, providing local produce and artisan goods.
-The neighborhood's tree-lined streets are filled with bungalows, Craftsman, and Tudor cottages, as well as newer ranch-style homes.
-Central High, the best public high school in Springfield, offers the International Baccalaureate Diploma Programme and Missouri's A+ Scholarship Program.
-Midtown Springfield is highly walkable, with easy access to downtown and several major streets, and is served by the Lime route of the city bus system.
+With its century-old homes and few commercial areas, Midtown Springfield is a neighborhood that bridges the city's past and present.
+The south side is home to Drury University, which provides the area with a small college-town atmosphere.
+The north side transitions into the Commercial Street Historic District, or C-Street, known for its locally-owned shops and restaurants.
+Notable dining options include Van Gogh's Eeterie, Lindberg's Tavern and Big Momma's Coffee & Espresso Bar.
+The neighborhood is also close to major employers like Cox North Hospital and city government.
+Midtown Springfield has two of the city's oldest parks, Washington Park and Silver Springs Park, both of which offer unique historical and recreational amenities.
+In addition to its picturesque gazebo and basketball and tennis courts, Washington Park hosts the annual Old Fashioned 4th of July Parade and Celebration.
+Silver Springs Park, part of the African American Heritage Trail, includes a playground and swimming pool.
+It also hosts the annual Park Day Reunion.
+The C-Street City Market runs every Saturday and Thursday from April to October, providing local produce and artisan goods.
+The highly-walkable neighborhood's tree-lined streets are lined by bungalows, Craftsmans and Tudor cottages, as well as newer ranch-style homes.
+The highly-rated Central High School offers the International Baccalaureate Diploma Programme and Missouri's A+ Scholarship Program.

 Frequently Asked Questions